facelessuser/coloraide/docs/src/markdown/gamut.md

 wide gamut monitors such as Display P3, and CSS grows to support an assortment of wide and ultra wide color spaces, representing the best intent of an out of gamut color becomes more important.

-ColorAide uses a default gamut mapping algorithm that performs gamut mapping in the CIELCH color space using chroma reduction coupled with minimum ∆E (MINDE).
+ColorAide uses a default gamut mapping algorithm that performs gamut mapping in the CIELCh color space using chroma reduction coupled with minimum ∆E (MINDE).
 This approach is meant to preserve enough of the important attributes of the out of gamut color as is possible, mostly preserving both lightness and hue, hue being the attribute that people are most sensitive to.
 MINDE is used to abandon chroma reduction and clip the color when the color is very close to being in